Rolling hairpin replication: Minute virus of mice

-At the left end of the genome, NS1 is probably required to unfold the hairpin.
-NS1 appears to be directly involved in melting-out and reconfiguring the resulting extended-form left-end duplexes into rabbit ear structures, though this reaction seems to be less efficient than at the right-end terminus.
-Dimeric and tetrameric concatemers of the genome are generated successively for MVM.
-In these concatemers, alternating unit-length genomes are fused through a palindromic junction in left-end to left-end and right-end to right-end orientations.
-In total, RHR results in coding sequences of the genome being copied twice as often as the termini.
-Both linear and hairpin configurations of the right-end telomere support initiation of RHR, so resolution of duplex right-end to right-end junctions can occur symmetrically on the basepaired duplex sequence or after this complex is melted and reconfigured into two hairpins.
-It is unclear which of these two reactions is more common since both appear to produce identical results.
+During fork progression, the turnaround form of the left hairpin is unfolded, copied, and refolded.
+(Note: The turnaround form of a terminus refers to the covalently continuous sequences that join two strands at the ends of replicative molecules.)
+NS1 is probably required to unfold the left-end hairpin.
+It appears to be involved in melting out and reconfiguring the resulting extended-form left-end duplex into rabbit ears, albeit less efficiently than at the right end.
+For MVM, concatemers containing multiple copies of the genome are replicated successively, with coding sequences synthesized twice as often as the termini.
+In these concatemers, alternating unit-length genomes are fused through palindromic junctions in left-end-to-left-end and right-end-to-right-end orientations.
+Both the linear and hairpin configurations of the right-end telomere support initiation of RHR, so resolution of duplex right-end-to-right-end junctions can occur on the basepaired duplex junction sequence or after this complex is formed into rabbit ears.
+It is unclear which is more common since both appear to produce identical results.